immunefi-team/Bounty_Boosts/Alchemix/31497 - [SC - Low] executeBatch lacks payable so ethers can not be....md

 # `executeBatch()` lacks `payable` so ethers can not be a part of batch execution

-Submitted on Mon May 20 2024 10:11:09 GMT-0400 (Atlantic Standard Time) by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 16:11:09 UTC by @OxRizwan for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31497